Acacia dodonaeifolia: Description

 Acacia dodonaeifolia is a sticky, glabrous shrub or tree that typically grows to a height of 2–6 m and has varnished branchlets when young.
 The phyllodes are usually narrowly elliptic, 40–80 mm long and 5–11 mm wide, glabrous, slightly roughened with prominent midrib with two or three glands up to 5 mm above the base of the phyllode.
 The flowers are borne in two or three spherical heads in axils on peduncles 7–15 mm long, each head with 36 to 46 bright yellow flowers.
 Flowering occurs between July and November, and the pods are linear, thinly leathery, up to 130 mm long, 5–7 mm wide and light brown.
 The seeds are oblong to elliptic, shiny dark brown, 4.3–5 mm long with a folded aril on the end.

 Taxonomy

-This species was first formally described in 1806 by the Christiaan Hendrik Persoon and given the name Mimosa dodonaeifolia in the his Synopsis plantarum.
+This species was first formally described in 1806 by the Christiaan Hendrik Persoon and given the name Mimosa dodonaeifolia in his Synopsis plantarum.
 In 1813, Giovanni Battista Balbis transferred the species to Acacia as A. dodonaeifolia.
 The specific epithet (dodonaeifolia) means having leaves like a dodonaea.